The WildeBeatThe audio journal about getting into the wilderness.

 Thu, Apr 10, 2008Listen now:

+This skills program is a wrap.
+Well, really it's about baking fresh enchiladas, in a backcountry camp, without a fire or a stove.
 Steve returns to visit the kitchen of backcountry cooking author Linda Frederick Yaffe.
 Ms. Yaffe is the author of the books Backpack Gourmet, Solar Cooking for Home and Camp, High Trail Cookery, and The Well Organized Camper.
 Our guest backpack gourmet demonstrates a solar oven that portable enough to be carried in a backpack, and simple enough to build for yourself.
 She uses her solar cooker to prepare delicious fresh bean and cheese enchiladas with fresh tomatoes.
 She also mentions other things you can make with a clamshell solar cooker.
 Follow the supplemental information link below to get the complete recipe and pictures of her and the enchiladas.
 Ms. Yaffe mentions the non-profit organization, Solar Cookers International, which she recommends as a source for appropriate cook pots and pans.
 WildeBeat Members can download our entire collection of unedited sit-down interviews with Linda Frederick Yaffe, from each of the three shows she appears in, from our WildeBeat Insider web pages.

 Thu, Apr 03, 2008Listen now:

+This skills program looks at packing your gear for air travel to a distant trailhead.
+Air travel can be a hassle if you don't plan ahead and prepare.
 We hear a phoned-in comment from listener Jeremy Sullivan.
 He relates a situation when he had difficulty traveling with his camping gear.
 Steve meets with Robert Cassidy, a hazardous materials specialist for the Federal Aviation Administration.
 Robert provides a lot of helpful information, but he explains that in the end the Transportation Security Administration has the final say at the security checkpoint about what you can take on an airliner.
 Steve talks to Nico Melendez by phone.
 Nico is the Pacific Region spokesman for the Transportation Security Administration.
 You can find additional information to help you identify hazardous materials to avoid taking on an airplane on the FAA's Hazardous Materials Information for Passengers page.
 More general information on planning ahead and preparing for air travel with your backcountry gear can be found on the TSA's Air Travel Tips pages.
 In particular, they have a page devoted to traveling with camping gear.
 WildeBeat members can download an extended interview with Robert Cassidy of the FAA, from our WildeBeat Insiders web pages.

+This skills program presents an introduction to winter hiking on snowshoes.
+If you can hike, you can snowshoe.
 Steve takes a hike with author Mike White, who wrote the books, Best Snowshoe Trails of California, Snowshoe Trails of Yosemite, and Snowshoe Trails Tahoe.
 A couple of weeks ago, they hiked out and back a couple of miles in the Tahoe National Forest near Donner Pass in California.
 Snowshoe hiking is the easiest way to start exploring the wilderness in the winter.
 Mike explains the gear you need, and how to get started.
 WildeBeat members can download an extended interview with Mike White featuring more detailed tips for getting started, from our WildeBeat Insiders web pages.

 Thu, Feb 07, 2008Listen now:

+This skills program discusses things you need to know before relying on a portable GPS receiver.
+Finding your way there and finding your way home is not always so easy in the wilderness.
 Steve talks with author Stephen Hinch who wrote the book, Outdoor Navigation with GPS.
 Stephen is a high-tech executive with technical knowledge of the GPS system and a love of wilderness travel.
 A GPS receiver can make navigaton easier, but what do you need to know to use it, and what do you need to know when it's not making it easier?
 What should you look for if you're shopping for one?
 What's the easiest way to use one in order to keep from getting lost?
 Stephen also mentions orienteering as a great way to learn navigation skills to use when you can't use GPS.
 Through the U.S. Orienteering Federation, you can find a local club that can teach you more traditional navigation skills.

 Thu, Jan 24, 2008Listen now:

+This skills program is an overview of some of the ways you can call for help from the wilderness.
+Have you ever thought about how you'd get help if you needed it?
+Out of all the different ways you could let somebody know about your situation, some of them work better than others.
+This is an updated version of our program number 37 of April 13, 2006.
 Steve talks about simple signaling techniques, like whistles, signal mirrors, and smoke signals, and then discusses various phones and radio technologies.
 He talks to Caroline Semerdjian at Sprint-Nextel.
 She mentions a page to find out their network coverage by zip-code.
 We replay a comment by Sgt.
 Phil Caporale of the Fresno County Sheriff's search and rescue unit from A Winter Storm Warning (our editions #15 & #16), where he talks about problems with satellite phones.
 Steve talks to Bill Jeffrey about amateur (or "ham") radio.
 Bill created and maintains a web site called the Pacific Crest Trail Repeater Guide.
 Amateur radio is still the primary choice for most volunteer search and rescue organizations.
 We also hear about Personal Locator Beacons (PLBs) from Doug Ritter, a survival skills consultant and journalist who operates the Equipped to Survive Foundation.
 Laurel Boyers, who recently retired as Yosemite National Park's wilderness manager, talks about how easy access to rescue services makes the wilderness less wild.
 Finally, we hear from Tim Kovacks of the Mountain Rescue Association.
 Links to more information about a number of these communication and signaling options are listed in the pages linked below, under To Find Out More...

 Thu, Jan 17, 2008Listen now: